MDMA death girl's mum urges drug caution

 He said the MDMA probably reacted with enzymes in her body to cause it to overheat.

-Speaking after the hearing, Miss Burns' mother, Mosca Burns, from Alfreton, said: "I would prefer it if nobody took MDMA again because I don't really think you can assess the risk.
+Speaking after the hearing, Miss Burns' mother, Mosca Burns, from Alfreton, in Derbyshire, said: "I would prefer it if nobody took MDMA again because I don't really think you can assess the risk.

 "It's different every time you take it.